 Class IV-Special forest practices have the potential to cause a substantial impact on the environment.
 They include certain aerial application of pesticides, ground application of pesticides within a Type A or B wetland, forest practices on lands designated critical habitat of state listed threatened or endangered species, and certain harvest activities within geologically unstable areas.

-Until recently, all forest practices on non-federal lands were regulated by the Washington State Department of Natural Resources (DNR).
 In 1997, the FPA was amended giving authority to each city and county to exercise jurisdiction over all Class IV-General forest practices.

 Lands on which forest practices are performed under DNR approved permits are automatically subject to a six year development moratorium.
 For six years from the date of forest practice approval, King County will not accept any permit applications for any development activities that are not related to long-term forest management on these properties.

 In some cases, where a forest practice was fraudulently obtained or other special circumstances exist, a landowner may request relief from the development moratorium.
 King County has several programs available that would enable a landowner to obtain a state approved forest practice permit and still preserve the right to develop all or portions of the property without being encumbered by the six year development moratorium.
+See the Forest Practice Moratorium Relief packet.

 Conversion Option Harvest Plans (COHP) are voluntary timber harvesting plans developed by landowners and approved by Permitting.
 COHPs are typically developed for lands that may be logged as a Class II or III forest practice but the landowner is uncertain on what they intend to do with the property and do not want to be encumbered with the six-year development moratorium.